grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 ## Using libfaust with the Interpreter backend

-When compiled to embed the [Interpreter backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/interpreter), `libfaust` can also be used to generate the Faust Bytes Code (FBC) format and interpret it in memory its build-in Virtual Machine.
+When compiled to embed the [Interpreter backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/interpreter), `libfaust` can also be used to generate the Faust Bytes Code (FBC) format and interpret it in memory using its build-in Virtual Machine.

 ### Libfaust with Interpreter backend API